Aeva/m.grl/docs/source/api_reference/m.graph.rst

     character_base.add(camera_target);

     // Add a camera object that automatically points at particular
     // graph node.
+If is more than one camera in the graph, then you
+    // will need to explicitly call the camera's "activate" method to
+    // have predictable behavior.
     var camera = new please.CameraNode();
     graph.add(camera);
     camera.look_at = camera_target;
-    camera.x = 10;
-    camera.y = -10;
-    camera.z = 10;
-    scene_graph.camera = camera; // this will not be needed in the future
+    camera.location = [10, -10, 10];

     // Register a render pass with the scheduler (see m.multipass.js) please.pipeline.add(10, "graph_demo/draw", function () {
        gl.clear(gl.COLOR_BUFFER_BIT | gl.DEPTH_BUFFER_BIT);

-       // this line needs to be called once per frame, before drawing. scene_graph.tick();
+       // This line needs to be called once per frame, before drawing.
+       // I hope to remove the need for this, and make it implicit
+       // before the 1.0 release.
+       scene_graph.tick();

-       // this line may be called repeatedly to draw the current
+       // This line may be called repeatedly to draw the current
        // snapshot of the graph multiple times the same way. scene_graph.draw();